-It seems everyone took credit for the first rock video.
+While many took credit for the first rock video.
 It was actually ABBA who created the form!
-The Waterloo and SOS clips are definitely recognizable as rock videos.
+Waterloo and SOS are definitely recognizable as videos.
 ABBA fully defined the musical format that would prevail into the 21st century.
 If this is not understood in the U.S., it is because their videos had no forum here.
-In the 1970s, rock video had not yet taken over television.
-That happened with the rise of cable.
+In the 1970s, videos had not yet taken over television.
+This happened with the rise of cable.

 ABBA Gold and More ABBA Gold are commercial releases of their slickest video hits.
 The early clips display the energy which characterized ABBA in the 70s.
-Later ones are situational, a product of the format itself.
+Later ones are situational, a product of the format.
 As with the albums, the videos capture a maturing process.

 ABBA dramatized about one/third of their songs.
-I arranged them chronologically, breaking down commercial packages and adding those which were omitted.
+I arranged them chronologically, breaking down the packages and adding those which were omitted.

 1 People Need Love - The beginning!
 They gather around Benny's piano.
 Agnetha looks like a teenager.
 She still has the gap between her teeth.